 How We Use Your Information

-We will use information (including personal information) provided by you to provide products and services requested by you including: free newsletters, blog posts, free trials, subscription products, market reports, conferences & events; and to provide support for those products and services.
+We will use information (including personal information) provided by you or your company on your behalf to provide products and services requested by you including: free newsletters, blog posts, free trials, subscription products, market reports, conferences & events; and to provide support for those products and services.

 When you sign up for a free trial or purchase a subscription product from us we will use your email address to send you email updates about the latest issue of your subscription product, to let you know of any changes to the product, and to respond to any queries you may have or provide you with support for your product.